Lava-Iris/Advent-of-Code-2022/README.md

 # Advent-of-Code-2022

-My solution for Advent of Code 2022
+My solutions for Advent of Code 2022